gowthamraj281/firebase-app-distribution/README.md

 #### 1. Define `serviceCredentialsFileContent` in this action (recommended)

 Required Content of Service Credentials private key JSON file.
-[Learn here how to generate one](https://firebase.google.com/docs/app-distribution/authenticate-service-account?platform=ios).
 This action will set up the environment variable `GOOGLE_APPLICATION_CREDENTIALS` for you.

 ```yml
 serviceCredentialsFileContent: ${{ secrets.FIREBASE_SERVICE_ACCOUNT_KEY }}